 Note: An Undergraduate Board of Examiners will reinstate the Module Mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt.
-This will not apply where students are repeating an entire year for uncapped marks.
-In such cases the marks achieved at the end of the repeat Year will stand.
+This will not apply where students are repeating a module part-time for uncapped marks.
+In such cases the marks achieved at the end of the part-time repeat Year will stand.